 The Sony Xperia 1 II shows the company listens to feedback, as it fixes some of the biggest issues of its predecessors while bringing a lot more to the table.

 The Xperia 1 II - that's 'One Mark Two', as Sony seems to have taken naming inspiration from its Alpha range of cameras - has an impressive 4K display in a 21:9 resolution, three rear cameras that take great photographs, and a long-lasting battery that fixes one of the biggest problems with older Xperia phones.

-Sure, the price is definitely on the high side, and the phone is too big for people with small hands (an issue the potential Xperia 5 II might fix), but if these aren't problems you'll mind, the Sony Xperia 1 II is the best Sony phone for you.
+Sure, the price is definitely on the high side, and the phone is too big for people with small hands (an issue the Xperia 5 II fixes), but if these aren't problems you'll mind, the Sony Xperia 1 II is one of the best Sony phones around.

 Read our in-depth review: Sony Xperia 1 II

 The Sony Xperia 10 III is a remarkably tough phone thanks to its use of Gorilla Glass 6 and IP 68/65 water resistance.
 Alongside that, it has a great 6-inch OLED display for the price.
 21:9 aspect ratio takes a bit of getting used to but it's great for reading articles on the move.

 Where things later is with its weak set of cameras.
 They sound promising on paper but fail to deliver.
 Similarly performance is a little on the weak side, but in exchange, you get good battery life for a smaller phone.

 Long-lasting and water-resistance, this is a hardy phone if a little unremarkable elsewhere.